lwieckowski/laptop-finder/README.md

+# LaptopFinder
 A small unfinished side project built to explore HTMX.

+# Features
-Features interactive table with filters, pagination and search - all rendered server-side.
+- Interactive table with filters, sorting, pagination and search - all rendered server-side
+- No page reloads (AJAX, powered by HTMX)
+- Plain JavaScript used only for for basic interactivity like accordions